 Freelancers have no choice but to look out for themselves.

-The good news is that you can deploy any number of options to protect yourself as a freelancer.
+The good news is that you can deploy any options to protect yourself as a freelancer.

-Whether it’s forming a business entity, writing better contracts and agreements, using electronic signatures, or figuring out a system that prevents you from getting tangled up with problematic clients, there are plenty of proactive steps you can take.
+Whether it’s forming a business entity, writing better contracts and agreements, using electronic signatures, or figuring out a system that prevents you from getting tangled up with problematic clients, you can take plenty of proactive steps.

 You just have to step up and take action!